4rr4y/counterstroke/README.md

 # Counterstroke

-A tool to encode binary data via Chinese (Simplified) characters from the Unihan database.
+A tool to encode binary data via Chinese (Simplified) characters from the Unihan database based on the total number of strokes a chinese character has.

 ### Brief Description of Algorithm